 As with most purchases, there are certain things about RV water softeners that you must know before making a responsible decision about buying one.
 With this in mind, this entire section will focus on these essential pieces of information to give you a better understanding of the product you intend on buying.

-What is an RV water softener?
+What is the best RV water softener?

 An RV water softener is a product that’s designed to keep your water free of mineral ions, such as calcium and magnesium, which will make your water hard.
 If you let these ions stay in your water, several adverse effects from the hard water can cause a heap of issues.